Anxiety and Stress

 Modern day threats however are not usually life-threatening, more often it is a psychological threat that we respond to in this way (e.g. a critical boss or looming exams). i.e. it is an inappropriate fight-or-flight reaction to a non-life-threatening situation.

 We are usually in a situation where it would be inappropriate to fight or run away although the body is primed to do this.
 Our stress hormone level therefore stays elevated.
-This may lead to physiological symptoms such as high blood pressure, migraine, irritable bowel syndrome, etc. and/or mental health issues such as anxiety disorders, anger, or problem use of alcohol or drugs – often an attempt to self medicate.
+This may lead to physiological symptoms of chronic stress such as high blood pressure, migraine, irritable bowel syndrome, etc. and/or mental health issues such as anxiety disorders, anger, or problem use of alcohol or drugs – often an attempt to self medicate.

 Anxiety tricks us into believing awful things are going to happen.
 E.g. “I’m going to fail these exams, I won’t ever get a job, I am useless!”, etc.